David has been living in Japan for close to ten years. He loves reading, history, music, and movies. He lives with his wife and kids.

 Japan is a land of customs and traditions where uninitiated foreigners sometimes feel daunted by all the rules and etiquette that come their way once they step off the plane.
 Of course, visitors to Japan are not expected to know all the do’s and don’ts, but knowing a few basic manners will go a long way.
-The general Japanese populace tends to group all foreigners under one umbrella, so if one foreigner does some outlandish stuff (remember that guy in the forest), the rest suffer some form of backlash.
+The general Japanese populace tends to group all foreigners under one umbrella, so if one foreigner does some outlandish stuff (like that American YouTube creator who filmed inappropriate material in a Japanese forest), the rest suffer some form of backlash.
 If you’re planning a trip to the Land of the Rising Sun, here are a few things you should try to avoid.

 1. Do Not Wear Your Shoes Indoors

 Japanese people pride themselves on cleanliness, and the prospect of outside dirt inside their homes is a no-no. If you happen to visit a Japanese home, apartment or school, remember to take off your shoes at the “genkan” (entryway).
 Indoor slippers are usually provided for guests, so don’t worry about going barefoot.

 Other places like ryokans (traditional Japanese inns), hospitals, clinics, shrines, and temples have this rule as well, so if you see shoes lined up at the entrance, then it’s safe to bet that your shoes should be taken off.
 Even some restaurants have this no-shoe rule.
 If you happen to see an elevated floor with traditional tatami mats, no shoes are worn and you sit on the floor with your socks so remember to match your socks and make sure there are no holes – we don’t want to damage the sensitive straw matting.